Eppo-exp/java-server-sdk/README.md

 ## Contributing

-A version of Java 8 is required to locally compile the SDK.
+Java 8 is required to locally compile the SDK.

 ### Apple M-Series